-CERTIFICATION SECATIONE DEADLINE Each Weekly Logbook Sheet and each Supplemental
+CERTIFICATION SECATURE DEADLINE Each Weekly Logbook Sheet and each Supplemental Porbook Schaet muter has lacibly signed and dood has the

 Day No. of Multi-day

 Logbook Sheet must be legibly signed and dated by the owner or agent of the business operating the vessel to which the logbook has been assigned.